Choctaw in the American Civil War: Second Choctaw Regiment

 In late 1864, the Second Choctaw Regiment was led by Colonel Simpson N. Folsom.
 This unit later joined Colonel Tandy Walker's Second Indian Cavalry Brigade during a reorganization.

 Third Choctaw Regiment

-In June 1861, Jackson F. McCurtain enlisted in the First Choctaw and Chickasaw Mounted Rifles.
+In June 1861, Jackson McCurtain enlisted in the First Choctaw and Chickasaw Mounted Rifles.
 He was commissioned Captain of Company G under the command of Colonel Douglas H. Cooper of the Confederate Army.
 In 1862, he became a Lieutenant Colonel of McCurtain's First Choctaw Battalion from the Choctaw Nation, not to be confused with John W. Pierce's 1st Choctaw Battalion in Mississippi.
 McCurtain's First Choctaw Battalion was reorganized as the Third Choctaw Regiment.

 Choctaw Warriors Regiment

 George E. Deneale was the commanding officer of the Choctaw Warriors Regiment (Deneale's Regiment or Choctaw Virginia Regiment).
 Deneale was from Rockingham, Virginia and served in the Virginia legislature.
 In early 1862, he recruited in the Choctaw Nation.
 About 400 Choctaws were enrolled.
 Deneale envisioned his regiment in the Eastern Theater.
 It is unlikely the regiment served in the Eastern Theater.